-The $76 million Willow Oaks Revitalization Project, a public-private partnership sponsored by the Greensboro Housing Authority and the City of Greensboro, is transforming the obsolete Morningside Homes and the surrounding Lincoln Grove area into a vibrant, mixed-income, mixed tenure, mixed-use community of choice.
-With quality land planning and architectural design, an aggressive economic self-sufficiency program, and private property development and management, this project now serves as a model for how redevelopment of a 50-year-old, obsolete public housing “project” can become a catalyst for comprehensive neighborhood revitalization.
+The $76 million Willow Oaks Revitalization Project, a public-private partnership sponsored by the Greensboro Housing Authority and the City of Greensboro, transformed the obsolete Morningside Homes and the surrounding Lincoln Grove area into a vibrant, mixed-income, mixed tenure, mixed-use community of choice.

-Renamed Willow Oaks by a committee of residents, the planning process for this new community brought together more than 50 entities, including the City, GHA, lead developer Mid-City Urban, LLC, public housing and community residents, neighborhood activists, local non-profit and for-profit builders, Bennett College, NC A&T State University, and a host of service providers whose goal was to “fix” the root causes preventing this neighborhood from being what it was and can be again: a community of choice for working class citizens.
+The planning process for this new community brought together more than 50 entities, including the City, GHA, lead developer Mid-City Urban, LLC, public housing and community residents, neighborhood activists, local non-profit and for-profit builders, Bennett College, NC A&T State University, and a host of service providers.

-Willow Oaks represents the best planning practices for the 21st Century.
-A mixed-income resident base is creating the foundation for the new community.
-Rental and owner-occupied units appeal to and will house a wide spectrum of income levels, including 300 units for low-income residents who meet public housing eligibility requirements.
+Willow Oaks represents the best planning practices for the 21st century.
+A mixed-income resident base has created the foundation for the new community.
+Rental and owner-occupied units appeal to a wide spectrum of income levels.
 A mixed-use land plan mingles single family and attached housing throughout the neighborhood.
 Block-faces have a seamless look, regardless of whether units are rented or owner-occupied.
-Service and civic uses are also being integrated into the neighborhood.

 Map of Willow Oaks